tayler-id/ai-agent-fresh/.clinerules/default-rules.md

     1. First, check `environment_details.Actively Running Terminals` for any *new* output since the last interaction, especially if an `execute_command` was recently run by me or if the user implies they've just performed an action.
     2. If new, relevant output is found there, process it.
     3. If no new relevant output is found in `environment_details`, or if clarity is needed, use `ask_followup_question` to explicitly request the user to provide the specific new terminal output they are referring to.

+### File Editing Best Practices
+- When using `replace_in_file` for changes spanning multiple lines or involving complex indentation/whitespace:
+    a.
+Prefer multiple, smaller, highly targeted `replace_in_file` calls over a single large one if the larger one fails.
+    b.
+Pay extremely close attention to exact line endings, leading/trailing whitespace, and indentation in SEARCH blocks, referencing the latest `final_file_content` precisely.
+    c.
+If a `replace_in_file` attempt fails, carefully analyze the error and the provided `file_content` to adjust the SEARCH block.
+Do not simply retry with the exact same failing parameters.
+    d.
+Adhere to the '3 failures then `write_to_file`' fallback for persistent `replace_in_file` issues on a given set of changes.

+### Troubleshooting External Configuration/Environment Issues
+- When core functionality fails due to suspected external factors (e.g., missing API keys, incorrect command execution path):
+    a.
+Clearly state the observed error and the suspected cause to the user.
+    b.
+Guide the user to verify their setup (e.g., `.env` file content and location, command execution path from the correct directory).
+    c.
+If simple verification fails, propose adding temporary, minimal debug logs to the relevant script (e.g., `console.log(process.env.MY_KEY)`) to pinpoint where the configuration is failing to load.
+I will make this change if requested.
+    d.
+Once debug logs are added, instruct the user on how to run the script to capture the debug output.
+    e.
+Ensure temporary debug logs are removed after the issue is resolved.

 ---